Solomonso/MusicApplication-SP/README.md

 * Period: **2**
 * Made by **MusicApp group**

-Create your branch from develop
+Create your branch from develop.
 Open **develop** branch to review code.